Sons

 Participation in the program is FREE

-Dylan Kotee, a Liberian-born young man, describes coming out to his parents and their reaction, and with his mother's eventual acceptance, his father grew to accept him.
+Dylan Kotee, a Liberian-American, describes coming out to his parents and their reaction, and with his mother's eventual acceptance, his father grew to accept him.

-Sons group, hosted at GMAD's Brooklyn office, and facilitated by Peggy Desrosiers, Shane Tull, LCSW; and Louis Farmer.
+Sons group, hosted at GMAD's Brooklyn office, and facilitated by Pei Desrosiers, Shane Tull, LCSW; and Louis Farmer.

 I Am Working On Healing